-A case-management meeting is an important tool which allows the Professional Conduct Committee (PCC) Chair and the parties to raise and resolve issues in advance of a PCC hearing.
+A case-management meeting is an important tool which allows the Professional Conduct Committee (PCC) Chair (or the Chair of a Hearing Panel), and the parties to raise and resolve issues in advance of a PCC hearing.
 The Chair may then give directions for the just, expeditious and economical disposal of the case.
-Case-management meetings are provided for at Rule 12 of the Professional Conduct Committee Rules which states:
+Case-management meetings are provided for at Rule 15 of the Professional Conduct Committee Rules which states:

 Directing a case-management meeting

 Any time after the case has been referred to the PCC the Chair of the PCC or the panel Chair can direct that a case-management meeting take place.
 In such circumstances the Chair will contact the ARB Hearings Officer (HO) in writing and the HO will contact the parties and arrange the meeting.

 The ARB Presenter and/or the architect under investigation (or their representative if they have one) can also request a case-management meeting.
 This may be where they are seeking directions from the Chair or where they wish to discuss a preliminary issue or application which will affect the upcoming hearing.
 Such a request should be made to the HO in writing and the request will be passed to the Chair for consideration.
 The Chair can then direct a case-management meeting or make other interlocutory directions where this is deemed more appropriate.

 Arranging a case-management meeting